 One of my pantry staples is cream cheese.
 It's just so versatile!
 Not only does it make great desserts and frostings, but it also pairs well with savory and spicy recipes too.
 This hearty Green Chile Enchilada Soup was made so much more creamy and delicious with the addition of cream cheese.

 (Do you love cream cheese too?
-Check out the PHILADELPHIA cream cheese page for tons of recipe ideas using cream cheese.)
+Be sure to take a few moments to check out the PHILADELPHIA cream cheese page for tons of recipe ideas using cream cheese.)

-If you've been reading my blog for a while, you've probably already seen several of my recipes that are made with cream cheese.
+If you've been reading my blog for a while, you've probably noticed quite a few of my recipes are made with cream cheese.
 A few of my favorites are:

 Slow Cooker Creamy Green Chile Enchilada Soup

 - 2 cans of Green Chili enchilada sauce

 - 4 oz can of diced green chilies

 - 1 tbsp of chile powder

 - 1 tsp of garlic powder

 - 1 cup of frozen corn (defrosted)